MisterCodo/ngu/README.md

   -m, --map int       map to optimize: (1)Tutorial Island, (2)Flesh World, (3)Planet Tronne, (4)Candy Land, (5)Mansions & Managers (default 1)
 ```

-For instance, to launch a speed optimization for Candy Land with box and knight beacons, use command `ngu optimize -m 4 -b 2 -g 2`.
+For instance, to launch a speed optimization for Candy Land with box and knight beacons, use command `cli optimize -m 4 -b 2 -g 2`.
 It will run forever and everytime a new higher scoring map is found it will be both printed to console and saved as a png image.

 If you want to make modifications to the code, the only dependency is [GoLang](https://golang.org/).
-Once GoLang is installed, clone the repo and from its root use command `go run ngu.go`.
+Once GoLang is installed, clone the repo and from its root use command `go run github.com/MisterCodo/ngu/cli`.

 ### Draw Map